johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-09-typescript-5-1-declaring-jsx-element-types/index.md

 ---
 slug: typescript-5-1-declaring-jsx-element-types
-title: 'TypeScript 5.1: Declaring JSX element types'
+title: 'TypeScript 5.1: declaring JSX element types'
 authors: johnnyreilly
 tags: [typescript, JSX, React]
+image: ./title-image.png
 description: 'With TypeScript 5.1, it becomes possible for libraries to control what types are used for JSX elements.
 This post looks at why this matters.'
 hide_table_of_contents: false
 ---